AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Evaluation

+This is probably due to the following two reasons: (1) Optimization difficulty: the strong adversary must generate detailed harmful content (e.g., bomb-making tutorials) coherently matching specific malicious instructions, while the weak adversary only needs to output a fixed phrase (``I cannot give you the f***king answer''), an easier task.
+(2) Safety training coverage: LALMs are heavily trained to refuse known harmful requests like ``how to make a bomb.''
+Conversely, forcing output of ``I cannot give you the f***king answer'' after benign queries represents an out-of-distribution scenario rarely covered in safety training.

-{\bf Comparing with baselines.} The comparison results between \attackname and the three baselines are depicted in \Cref{fig:single_comp}.
-Overall, {\uline{\attackname and Abusing achieve higher ASR$_1$ and ASR$_2$ than SpeechGuard and VoiceJailbreak, while \attackname is comparable with Abusing in terms of ASR$_2$, but is generally more effective in terms of ASR$_1$, indicating that a jailbreak prompt crafted by \attackname can jailbreak \smodelnames with fewer trials}}.
-VoiceJailbreak is the least effective regardless of \smodelnames (except for BLSP) and metrics (ASR$_1$ or ASR$_2$), probably because it is a manual attack while others are optimization-based attacks.
+{\bf Comparing with baselines.} Results are shown in \Cref{fig:single_comp}.
+Overall, {\uline{\attackname and Abusing achieve higher ASR$_1$/ASR$_2$ than SpeechGuard and VoiceJailbreak, while \attackname is comparable to Abusing in ASR$_2$ but generally more effective in ASR$_1$, indicating \attackname can jailbreak \smodelnames with fewer trials}}.
+VoiceJailbreak is least effective regardless of \smodelnames (except BLSP) and metrics (ASR$_1$ or ASR$_2$), likely because it is a manual attack while others are optimization-based.

+{\bf Impact of delay between user prompts and jailbreak audio.} When the weak adversary plays suffixal jailbreak audio $x^0+\delta$ after the user completes prompt $x^u$, there is a time gap $\tau$ between $x^u$ and $x^0+\delta$.
+To minimize this gap and make \attackname more practical, we built equipment using voice activity detection~\cite{Silero_VAD} to track the end of user prompt $x^u$ and trigger hardware to automatically emit jailbreak audio $x^0+\delta$ via a loudspeaker (Xiaodu smart speaker).
+Our investigation shows average $\tau$ is 25 milliseconds (ms) using our equipment, so we set its upper bound $\tau_u$ to 100 ms in Alg.~\ref{al:fianl_approach_unhelpful}, much larger than 25 ms.

+We evaluate delay impact by varying $\tau$ from 0 to 100 ms with 10 ms intervals (a very high resolution in the real world).
+Experiments on Qwen-Audio with the ``Base'' strategy show in \figurename~\ref{fig:delay} that both ASR$_1$ and ASR$_2$ remain nearly 100\% across different delays, demonstrating that introducing time delay randomness into suffixal jailbreak audio generation in Alg.~\ref{al:fianl_approach_unhelpful} produces robust suffixal jailbreak audios to time delay.

+{\bf Impact of suffix duration.} We set suffixal jailbreak audio duration to 0.5 and 5 seconds (user prompt duration is $6.7 \pm 3.3$ seconds).
+For ``Benign'', ``Sound-Effect'', and ``Music'' strategies, we control duration by trimming audio, while for ``Speed'' strategy, we change the speeding ratio.
+Results in \figurename~\ref{fig:impact_suffix_len} show that except for ``Speed'' strategy, attack success rate remains 100\% even at 0.5 seconds regardless of strategies.
+Although \attackname with ``Speed'' strategy becomes less effective with reduced duration, attack success rate exceeds 80\%, demonstrating \attackname remains effective even with very short suffixal jailbreak audio.